 This is in response to your Freedom of Information Act (FOIA) appeal October 4, 2020, in which you appeal the National Archives and Records Administration's (NARA) response provided by the Office of General Counsel (NGC) to your initial request for expedited processing.
-Your appeal was received in this office on the same day and assigned internal tracking number NGC21-001A.
+Your appeal was received in this office on the same day and assigned internal tracking number NGC21-002A.

-In an email dated, September 21, 2020, you submitted a FOIA request that was received by our staff on the same day and assigned FOIAonline number NARA-NGC-2020-001111 and NGC20-638.
+In an email dated, September 21, 2020, you submitted a FOIA request that was received by NGC.
+A portion dealing with operational records is being processed under case number NGC20-638 and assigned FOIAonline case number NARA-NGC-2020-001111.
+In your email dated September 25, 2020, a portion of the same FOIA request dealing with permanent electronic records was resubmitted to our Special Access and FOIA unit, where it was assigned case number RF-213.
 You stated, "I request access to copies of the following temporary and permanent records of the National Commission on Military, National, and Public Service (NCMNPS), custody and control of which was transferred to the National Archives and Records Administration (NARA) on the expiration of the statutory mandate for the existence of the NCMNPS on 18 September 2020."

-As a writer and journalist, engaged in the public dissemination of information, you asked that we expedite your request due to an urgency to inform the public about federal government activity.
+As a writer and journalist engaged in the public dissemination of information, you asked that we expedite your request, for all records (temporary and permanent), due to an urgency to inform the public about federal government activity.
 You stated that your request represented a compelling need to inform the public of government activities, pursuant to 5 U.S.C. § 552(a)(6)(E).
 You further stated that Congress is considering legislative proposals related to two house bills that could require women to register for the armed services.
 These proposals, you stated, were based on recommendations made by the NCMNPS.
 As such, you believe records responsive to your FOIA could be critical to Congress and to the public's understanding of the commission's role in the proposed legislation.